-What exactly is an outrigger canoe?
+What an outrigger is

 What is an outrigger?

-What is an outrigger?
 An outrigger is a narrow, long, and sturdy frame made from a buoyant material which is attached to the side of a boat to give it extra stability.

 Outriggers can be made from any type of material.
 Modern outriggers can be made from hollowed plastic tubes but traditionally, and in many parts of the world today, outriggers are usually made from wood or bamboo.